 - 6.4.1 Chapter 3 "Requirements for Packagings" is divided into two main sections.
 The first, Section 3.1, prescribes the requirements for packagings (other than inner packagings), while Section 3.2 provides the requirements for inner packagings. - 6.4.2 Section 3.1 prescribes the basic design and construction requirements, as well as maximum volumetric and/or mass capacities, for the kinds/categories of packagings listed in Table 6-2 of Chapter 1 (including when used for Category A infectious substances), except for those indicated in that table as "Not used in these Instructions."
-The requirements in Section 3.1 for the kinds/categories of packagings "used" in the Technical Instructions are fully aligned with those in the corresponding Section 6.1.4 of the UN Model Regulations, as is necessary to ensure multimodal harmonisation. - As previously stated, the UN Model Regulations do not contain basic design and construction requirements for inner packagings.
+The requirements in Section 3.1 for the kinds/categories of packagings "used" in the Technical Instructions are fully aligned with those in the corresponding Section 6.1.4 of the UN Model Regulations, as is necessary to ensure multimodal harmonisation. - 6.4.3 As previously stated, the UN Model Regulations do not contain basic design and construction requirements for inner packagings.
 Therefore, the provisions for inner packagings in Section 3.2 are unique to the Technical Instructions and have no counterparts in the UN Model Regulations.
 Most of these rather basic requirements had their origins in air industry regulations that were applied in the years prior to the development of the Technical Instructions, and were carried over into the earliest editions of the Technical Instructions to ensure that inner packagings allowed under those Instructions were suitable for the air transport environment.
-The provisions for plastics aerosols, however, were added to the Technical Instructions at a later date. - 6.4.3.1 The inner packagings for which requirements are prescribed (i.e., glass and plastic inner packagings, metal cans, tins and tubes, paper and plastic bags, fibre cans and boxes, and metal and plastic flexible tubes) are not assigned identifying codes.
-The requirements for these inner packagings are quite general in nature and, with the exception of a required minimum 0.1 mm thickness for plastic bags, are devoid of "specification" requirements. - 6.4.3.2 The UN minimum burst pressure for aerosols was introduced into Part 6;5.4 in the 2023-2024 Edition of the Technical Instructions.
+The provisions for plastics aerosols, however, were added to the Technical Instructions at a later date. - 6.4.3.1 Except for aerosol inner packagings, the inner packagings for which requirements are prescribed (i.e., glass and plastic inner packagings, metal cans, tins and tubes, paper and plastic bags, fibre cans and boxes, and metal and plastic flexible tubes) are not assigned identifying codes.
+The requirements for these inner packagings are quite general in nature and, with the exception of a required minimum 0.1 mm thickness for plastic bags, are devoid of "specification" requirements. - 6.4.3.2 The codes IP.7, IP.7A and IP.7B are used to designate the three types of non-refillable metal aerosol inner packagings.
+Unlike the other types of inner packagings, rather detailed specifications are provided for the metal aerosol containers.
+The three types differ according to minimum thickness, minimum burst pressure and other design considerations.
+Also, unlike the other types of inner packagings, qualification and manufacturing tests are prescribed for the metal aerosol types.
+These specifications originated from the air industry regulations applied prior to development of the Technical Instructions and have been included in the Technical Instructions from its inception.
+While the UN Model Regulations do not contain similar detailed requirements for metal aerosols and specify only a maximum capacity and a minimum burst pressure (the latter based on the hazard(s) of the propellant), it should be noted that the historic 820 mL capacity limit for IP.7 and IP.7A metal aerosols was, in the 2021-2022 edition of the Technical Instructions, increased by the Panel to 1000 mL to harmonize with the maximum capacity for aerosols permitted under the UN Model Regulations.
+The UN minimum burst pressure has been introduced into Part 6;5.4 in the 2023-2024 Edition of the Technical Instructions.